 Stable:

 Currently, there is no recommended stable version.
-New users should
+New users

 install 1.2 and then update to the latest unstable version using the Combined